Back to home page click here

 - In our 50s, we had a decade of Labour Governments and record expenditure on the health service.
 We celebrated a millennium.
 Our children got jobs, bought property and were married and we were so proud of them.

 - Now we are in our 60s or 70s, many of us can enjoy final salary pension schemes, something previous generations did not have and later generations will not have.
 We are generally fitter and wealthier than our parents were at this age and there are developments in medical science that make it likely we will live longer than them.
 Now that so many children live on junk food and fizzy drinks and take no exercise, we are slimmer and fitter than many of them.
 We have access to lifelong learning programmes and cheap international travel.
 Women are more accepted as equal and ethnic minorities are more accepted as enriching cultural diversity.
-As the 'grey panthers' become the 'silver surfers', we have access to, and can afford, all the marvels of modern technology - wide screen television, digital radio, mobiles, the Internet, and social media - even if we have to ask our children or grandchildren how to use them.
+As the 'grey panthers' become the 'silver surfers', we have access to, and can afford, all the marvels of modern technology - wide screen television, digital radio, mobiles, broadband, and social media - even if we have to ask our children or grandchildren how to use them.
 We can enjoy the sunnier climes brought about by global warming, but we'll probably be dead by the time widespread flooding and famine arrives.
 And, very best of all, some of us - like me - now have grandchildren on whom to dote.

 Last modified on 26 April 2021